-A facility that is operated for the purpose of providing for and promoting the welfare, protection, and humane treatment of animals, that is used to shelter at least 15 animals in a year, and that is operated by a government entity, humane society, animal welfare society, animal rescue group, or other nonprofit group.
+A facility that is operated for the purpose of providing for and promoting the welfare, protection, and humane treatment of animals, that is used to shelter at least 10 animals in a year, and that is operated by a government entity, humane society, animal welfare society, animal rescue group, or other nonprofit group.
+This use includes rescue horse facilities, regardless of the number of horses sheltered in a year.